 Developed by Bill Wylde of Greenup, Illinois, the .223 Wylde is a hybrid chamber design which allows shooters to take advantage of the superior accuracy provided by the .223 Remington cartridge while also taking advantage of the increased muzzle velocity and the wider range of bullet weights provided by the 5.56 NATO cartridge.

-In order to accomplish this, Wylde combined the external dimensions and the leade length of the 5.56 NATO chamber with the leade diameter of the .223 Remington chamber to create a hybrid Goldilocks chamber that enables the 5.56 NATO cartridge to safely expand in the chamber while also guiding the bullet to the rifling with greater precision; thus providing the superior accuracy associated with the .223 Remington cartridge.
+Wylde combined the external dimensions and the lead length of the 5.56 NATO chamber with the leader diameter of the .223 Remington chamber to create a hybrid Goldilocks chamber that enables the 5.56 NATO cartridge to safely expand in the chamber while also guiding the bullet to the rifling with greater precision; thus providing the superior accuracy associated with the .223 Remington cartridge.

-Consequently, the .223 Wylde chamber is the best choice for shooters who want to be able to safely fire both .223 Remington and 5.56 NATO cartridges in their AR-15 without being forced to choose between the accuracy of the .223 Remington or the higher muzzle velocity and wider selection of bullet weights provided by the 5.56 NATO cartridge.
+Consequently, the 223 Wylde vs 556 NATO chamber is the best choice for shooters who want to be able to safely fire both .223 Remington and 5.56 NATO cartridges in their AR-15 without being forced to choose between the accuracy of the .223 Remington or the higher muzzle velocity and wider selection of bullet weights provided by the 5.56 NATO cartridge.

 Furthermore, many manufacturers of 80 percent complete AR-15 lower receivers such as American Made Tactical also offer complete upper receiver assemblies chambered for .223 Wylde.
 Thus, by using an 80 percent lower combined with an upper receiver assembly chambered for .223 Wylde, a shooter can build their own AR-15 rifle that will safely fire both the .223 Remington and 5.56 NATO cartridges without sacrificing the advantages provided by both cartridges.